hmarschall/flippedClassRoom-HPCSimulationScience/README.md

-# Course Syllabus: HPC for Simulation Science
+# HPC for Simulation Science

-## Content and Format
+## Syllabus

-* The content of this course can be found in structured form as a mind-map ([link](https://hmarschall.github.io/flippedClassRoom-HPCSimulationScience/Lessons/CourseContent.html)).
+* The syllabus of this course can be found in structured form as a mind-map ([link](https://hmarschall.github.io/flippedClassRoom-HPCSimulationScience/Lessons/CourseContent.html)).
-* The course chapters and sections are
+* The following sets out briefly the course chapters and sections:

 1. Hardware
     1. Anatomy of a Supercomputer